planttheidea/remodeled/README.md

 }
 ```

 Additional function properties provided will be treated as [`instance methods`](#instance-methods).
-All methods receive the [`model`](#model) object in its full capacitiy, and for specific lifecycle methods additional properties may be provided.
+All methods receive the full [`model`](#model) object, and for specific lifecycle methods additional properties are provided when appropriate (see [`lifecycle methods`](#lifecycle-methods).

 ## Model

-`remodeled` is inspired by the interface provided by [`deku`](https://github.com/anthonyshort/deku), where all necessary instance properities are provided as a single object parameter.
+`remodeled` is inspired by the interface provided by [`deku`](https://github.com/anthonyshort/deku), where all instance properities are provided as a single object parameter.
 This consistent interface provides self-documenting code through the use of [`destructuring`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) and facilitates encapsulation and testability.

 The model properties passed to all functions are: